 - May 4, 2019 Walking Tour, exploring the park’s storied history, the issues / challenges currently affecting the site, and how it may better-serve Hamiltonians in the years to come.
 Meet at the park’s west parking lot (opposite Highcliffe Avenue).
 Tour from 1:30 to 3 pm.

 - April 9, 2019 Public Advisory Group, discussing the Preliminary Evaluation Criteria (Criteria for Success), to be used to inform design decisions when preparing alternative design concepts.

 March 26, 2019 Public Information Centre, to kick-start the process for developing a Master Plan

 Hamilton Public Library - Concession Street Branch Hamilton, 5:30 to 7:30 pm, brief presentation at 6 pm

-The following are general, site-wide improvements that would be included in each design concept alternative presented in this survey:
+The following are general, site-wide improvements that would be included in the preferred design concept:

 - Improved Paving